Maximizing Asynchronicity in Event-based Neural Networks: Experiments

 \subsection{Object detection}

-\textbf{Dataset.} We evaluate our work on the challenging automotive detection dataset Gen1 \cite{de2020large}, which includes 39 hours of data recorded by the Gen1 event camera with a sensor resolution of \(304 \times 240\).
+\textbf{Dataset.} We evaluate our work on the challenging automotive detection dataset Gen1 \citep{de2020large}, which includes 39 hours of data recorded by the Gen1 event camera with a sensor resolution of \(304 \times 240\).

 \textbf{Implementations.} We present EVA of 3 RWKV-6 blocks, one MVHS layer with \(D=128\).
 We also present a larger model with \(D=192\) (referred to as EVA-L).
 We use patch size \(P = 16\) and \(D_{\text{head}} = 16\) to keep the spatial resolution.
 Like N-Cars, we use only half of the output channels of the MVHS layer.
-For the downstream detection task, we use RVT-B \cite{gehrig2023recurrent}, a state-of-the-art (SOTA) Transformer-based synchronous backbone and YOLOX detection head \cite{yolox2021} on the learned representations.
+For the downstream detection task, we use RVT-B \citep{gehrig2023recurrent}, a lightweight state-of-the-art (SOTA) Transformer-based synchronous backbone and YOLOX detection head \citep{yolox2021} on the learned features.
 The model implementation details are given in Appendix \ref{appendix:impl}.

-We pretrain the encoder with sequence length \(T=2048\), chunk length \(T_{\text{chunk}}=16\) and batch size 64 on 4 RTX 3090 GPUs.
+We pretrain the encoder with sequence length \(T=2048\) and batch size 64 on 4 RTX 3090 GPUs.
 The learning rate is initially 0.001 with a decay of \(\gamma=0.9\) every epoch.
 We use EC and TS for MRP objectives and EC for NRP.
 The details are given in Appendix \ref{appendix:ssl}.

 \textbf{Results.} Existing A2S work did not report results on object detection tasks.
-Therefore, here we compare our method with (i) synchronous tensor-based methods and (ii) end-to-end asynchronous methods.
+Therefore, here we compare our method with (i) synchronous dense methods and (ii) end-to-end asynchronous methods.
 The results are shown in Table \ref{tab:result-gen1}.
-End-to-end asynchronous methods could predict results in an event-by-event manner, but have a lower accuracy compared with synchronous methods.
-Our best model achieves a remarkable 47.7 mAP, and improves the SOTA synchronous method \cite{gehrig2023recurrent} with a lower number of channels of the event representation (6 for our EVA compared with 20 for RVT-B).
+Asynchronous methods have minimal latency but lower accuracy compared with synchronous methods.
+Our best model achieves a 47.7 mAP, and improves the SOTA synchronous method \citep{gehrig2023recurrent} with a lower number of channels of the input feature (6 for our EVA compared with 20 for RVT-B).
 This is the first result by A2S methods on event-based detection tasks, demonstrating the effectiveness of our method.